All Episodes Plain Text

 There's some cheating in the system.

-But this idea that immigrants just Flood in and then don't do anything.
+But this idea that immigrants just flood in and then don't do anything, you just got to look.

 You look at the world that you live in, in restaurants, in travel, in parking garages.

-Everywhere you go in big metropolitan areas, there are people who were born somewhere else doing jobs that we're happy that there's somebody to do.
+Everywhere you go in big metropolitan areas, there are people who were born somewhere else doing jobs that were happy that there's somebody to do.

-Yeah, probably in construction and in transportation and in other specific job categories.
+Probably in construction and in transportation and in other specific job categories.

 There are probably jobs that Americans would like to compete for and either don't or feel that the wages have been bid down by the presence of an immigrant workforce.